 FAC - Feminist Art Conference

 FAC is a yearly multidisciplinary feminist art conference that inspires sharing, networking, and collaboration.
 It is a grassroots, volunteered-run organization that functions from an intersectional feminist perspective.
 I have been volunteering with FAC since February of 2016.
 I work primarily in a project management role, helping to organize the conference under the direction of FAC Founder Ilene Sova.
 In early 2016 I developed a new event management system to track the planning for the 2017 conference and worked on a critical path schedule for future conferences.

 YFG - Young Feminist Gathering

 (in Partnership with African Women's Development Fund)

 YFG is a space of learning, engagement, solidarity and creativity for women in Accra.
 It works to create exciting projects that tap into the member’s collective passion for social change.
 I have attended YFG since its inception in December 2016, participating in meetings and many different affiliated events.
-In May of 2017 I joined the organizing committee - organizing meetings, helping to build a plan for the future of YFG, and working to create a training document for others (particularly those in the continent of Africa) who want to start their own YFG (which will be shared here after publication).
+In May of 2017 I joined the organizing committee - organizing meetings, helping to build a plan for the future of YFG, and working to create a training document for others (particularly those in the continent of Africa) who want to start their own YFG.

 Crossroads International is an international development organization that works to reduce poverty and increase women’s rights around the world.
-With Crossroads I have worked as both an Organizational Development Advisor, and an Evaluation Advisor (for new partnerships).
+With Crossroads I have worked as both an Organizational Development Advisor, and a Network Manager (for new partnerships).
 I work to ensure that the projects we partner on have the capacity for long term sustainability.
 This is done through strategic development and by building project specific tools to improve both efficiency and accountability.

 Women for Women International